 When to say- Mashallah Tabarakallah

 It is no hidden fact that anyone can hear Muslims saying Mashallah or Tabarakallah very often.
 Whenever we see the bounties of Allah, for example, a beautiful thing we say Mashallah without any hesitation.
-It has become a routine thing in many Muslim culture.
-Hence, Mashallah Tabarakallah can be used to thank Allah, to gratify his bounties, to praise his creations, or to protect ourselves from the evil eye.
+It has become a routine thing in many Muslim cultures.
+Hence, Mashallah Tabarakallah can be used to thank Allah, gratify his bounties, praise his creations, or protect ourselves from the evil eye.

-Note: Some people have a habit of saying just Mashallah where is some say only Tabarakallah.
+Note: Some people have a habit of saying just Mashallah whereas some say only Tabarakallah.
 And both of them are right.
-There is no hadith that mentions that Mashallah Tabarakallah should be said together.
+There is no hadith mentioned that Mashallah Tabarakallah should be said together.
 Saying them together can be a great improvement as we get to Mention Allah twice however it is not mandatory.

 –Examples of saying Mashallah Tabarakallah

 - Maha’s daughter is so beautiful.
 Mashallah Tabarakallah